Water for Elephants (musical): Act 1

 Mr. Jacob Jankowski, an elderly Polish-American man living in an assisted living home, visits O’Brien’s One-Ring Circus before it heads out of town.
 He reveals to the employees that he worked with circus animals in his youth.
 He reminisces on his first circus job.
 During the Great Depression, Jacob hops a train "going anywhere."
 Camel, an older circus worker, and Wade, the foreman, try to intimidate him off the train, but he stands his ground.
 Camel reveals to Jacob that the train belongs to the "Benzini Brothers Most Spectacular Show on Earth" ("Anywhere/Another Train").
 Jacob is hired for one day’s work and will leave after their next stop ("The Road Don’t Make You Young").

 Jacob walks in on Marlena, the star performer, comforting her horse, Silver Star ("Easy").
-Jacob, who studied veterinary medicine at Cornell, shows August, the ringmaster and Marlena’s husband, that the horse is foundering and may need to be euthanized.
-After hearing that Jacob was studying to be a doctor before being forced to drop out of school, August offers Jacob a job as the circus vet if he is able to keep Silver Star working.
+Jacob, who studied veterinary medicine at Cornell University, shows August, the ringmaster and Marlena’s husband, that the horse is foundering and may need to be euthanized.
+After hearing that Jacob was studying to be a vet before being forced to drop out of school, August offers Jacob a job as the circus vet if he is able to keep Silver Star working.
 August takes Jacob to the menagerie and tricks Jacob into getting attacked by a toothless lion - he boasts that nothing at his circus is real as people only want to see spectacular illusions instead of the grim reality ("The Lion Has Got No Teeth").
 Later that night it's revealed that Wade "red-lighted" another circus worker on August’s command, throwing him off the train.
 Camel warns Jacob of the dangers of the circus, but Jacob decides to stay because he has nowhere else to go ("I Choose the Ride").